mihani/traefik-docker-hostmanager/README.md

     networks:
       - hostmanager
       - internal-project-network-name
-#   Rest of docker-compose configuration
+#   Rest of docker compose configuration
 ```

 Now you just need to call name use in `Host` rule to access at you container, in your favorite browser.